BLOKEPICK/dessence/src/content/services/skinvive.md

 ---
 title: "Skinvive"
-metaTitle: "Skinvive | D-Essence Wellness"
+metaTitle: "Skinvive | D‑Essence Wellness"
 metaDescription: "Micro-droplet HA that hydrates from within for a lasting glow."
 summary: "Micro-droplet HA that hydrates from within for a lasting glow."
 idealFor: ["Personalized plans"]